panva/node-oidc-provider/docs/README.md

 those in, here is how oidc-provider allows you to do so:

-When oidc-provider cannot fulfill the authorization request for any of the possible reasons (missing user session, requested ACR not fulfilled, prompt requested, ...) it will resolve an the (configurable )`interactions.url` helper function and redirect the User-Agent to that url.
+When oidc-provider cannot fulfill the authorization request for any of the possible reasons (missing user session, requested ACR not fulfilled, prompt requested, ...) it will resolve the [`interactions.url`](#interactionsurl) helper function and redirect the User-Agent to that url.
 Before doing so it will save a short-lived session and dump its identifier into a cookie scoped to the resolved interaction path.